 A number of factors can determine your earning potential as a web designer.
 Salary level often depends on things such as the geographic location of your workplace, years of experience, company size, how well you perform, and the industry you work in.

-According to Salary.com's 2012 assessment of its own U.S. employer survey data, national web design salary averages break down this way:
+According to Salary.com's assessment of its own U.S. employer survey data, national web design salary averages break down this way:1

-And some top earners in this field can even land jobs that pay 100K or more.
+And some people in this field can even land jobs that pay 100K or more.

 Important Traits and Skills